Declaration of a married name/ Name declaration for civil partners

 The following documents are required for a declaration of married name

-- Completed name declaration form (please complete legibly in capital letters, but do not sign yet!); the form can be downloaded below
+- Completed name declaration form (please complete legibly not using block capital letters, but do not sign yet!
+Choose one naming option on page 2 only!); the form can be downloaded below

-- Valid passports of both spouses/civil partners (or German identity card)
+- Valid passports or national identity cards of both spouses/civil partners

 - Marriage certificate or civil partnership certificate